Call Mon-Sun:

 Much data on the long-term effects of Cymbalta and other antidepressants is derived from studies on rats, guinea pigs, and other animals, where 21 days is considered “long-term”.
 Research published in the International Journal of Risk and Safety in Medicine shows that on careful study, neither SSRIs nor SNRIs actually provided benefits over long-term use (months or years) to patients.
 The long-term effects of antidepressants are severely under-studied and rarely reported in the medical literature.
 The FDA lists many potential long-term effects on the package label and advises the medication to be discontinued if these emerge.
 Patients with cardio concerns should steer away from drugs such as SSRIs and SNRIs that may affect the heart adversely.12-15

-Cymbalta long-term effects can include:
+Cymbalta side effects when taken long term can include:

 • Addiction